Utility Laws in California

 Right To Fair Price

 Tenants have a right to pay fair prices for their utilities.
 Landlords must charge the same amount to tenants paying directly for utilities.
 They cannot charge a premium on this amount to create additional profit.
-They may charge a small fee in addition to their administrative services, which cannot be an unreasonable amount.
+They may charge a small fee besides their administrative services, which must be reasonable.

 When you set up your management and billing structure, ensure that you only charge tenants for what they use if you are billing them directly.
 Do not collect estimated amounts –collect only what you covered.